China Huaneng Group: History

 In 1994, it also saw the formation of two listed subsidiaries, Huaneng Power International (HPI) and Shandong Huaneng Power Development.
 Their American depositary shares were listed on the New York Stock Exchange.
 HPI later also started initial public offerings on the Stock Exchange of Hong Kong as well as the Shanghai Stock Exchange.
 The shares of Huaneng Power International was owned by aforementioned Huaneng International Power Development Corporation, but in recent years China Huaneng Group also owned some shares directly.
 HPI also merged with Shandong Huaneng Power Development in 2000.

+In 2002, China Huaneng Group became part of one of China's earliest carbon emissions trading programs, the "4 + 3 + 1" program.

 In 2011 China Huaneng Group floated its wind power subsidiary Huaneng Renewables on the Stock Exchange of Hong Kong.

+In 2024, China Huaneng Group announced that it would move its headquarters from Xicheng, Beijing to Xiong'an, Hebei.
+In October 2025, the company relocated its headquarters to Xiong'an, bringing about 1,000 employees.

 Operations

 The company oversees the national government's interests in 10 subsidiaries, including a 51% stake in Huaneng Power International.
 Through subsidiaries it develops and operates more than 130 thermal, wind power and hydropower plants.
 In addition to its power-generation business, the company enters other sectors, including energy-related mining, financing, transportation, information technology, and renewable energy researches.
 The company's investment division ranks the 15th in China by revenue and the 21st by asset size.
 The company owns the Changjiang Nuclear Power Plant in partnership with China National Nuclear Corporation, as well as the Beijing Huaneng Thermal Power Station.
 The latter, however, is to be closed by 2016 as part of Beijing's plan to eradicate pollution.